H\"older continuity and dimensions of fractal Fourier series: Introduction

 In Section \ref{sec:applications} we will see that the Weierstrass and Riemann functions can be viewed as special cases of the Fourier series \eqref{eq:F-def} and \eqref{eq:Fkp-def0}, respectively.
 By applying Theorems \ref{thm:main} and \ref{thm:main-generalized} we will obtain bounds on the H\"older exponent that turn out to be the best-possible \emph{uniform} bounds of this type; see Corollaries \ref{cor:weierstrass} and \ref{cor:riemann}.

 The Weierstrass and Riemann functions can be generalized in a variety of ways.
-For example, Chamizo, Cordoba, and Ubis \cite{chamizo-cordoba1999}, \cite{chamizo-ubis2007} investigated functions of the form $\sum_{n=1}^\infty e^{2\pi i n^k}/{n^p}$, which can be regarded as a complex generalizations of the Riemann function, and more generally functions of the form \eqref{eq:Fkp-def0} under certain regularity assumptions on the coefficients $f(n)$ (such as monotonicity).
-We note that our results apply to a much broader class of coefficient sequences, though are not as precise as those obtained by Chamizo, Cordoba, and Ubis.
+For example, \cite{chamizo-cordoba1999}, \cite{chamizo-ubis2007}, \cite{chamizo-petrykiewicz-ruiz2017} investigated functions of the form $\sum_{n=1}^\infty e^{2\pi i n^k}/{n^p}$ for $k,p\geq2$, which can be regarded as complex generalizations of the Riemann function, and more generally functions of the form \eqref{eq:Fkp-def0} under certain regularity assumptions on the coefficients $f(n)$ (such as monotonicity or growth constraints).
+We note that our results apply to a much broader class of coefficient sequences, though the conclusions are not as precise as those obtained in the cited references.